kornavol/Trn-project.-Task-Manager/README.md

 - Why "start" log always  = 0;
 - Why my UseState is executing in the end even if "gate is closet".
 - If I re-render DOM with active UseEff (in process).
-This action iwill clone the useEffect
+This action will clone the useEffect

 - Why return from useEffect fires (willUnmount)?

 ## Bug

 - After compute time period for first task, I create a new one  (which as default has status - active) and start time.
 The result will be wrong;
-- I have an opportunity to create or move to task during tme computing (time counting).
+- I have an opportunity to create or move to task during time computing (time counting).
 Need to fix.
 - When I click to SignIn-SignUp toggle.
 It doesn't occur first time .